 Marc V. Shaw, Director.
-Mr. Shaw was appointed a Director of the Corporation on May 21, 2007 by then Governor Eliot Spitzer.
-He currently serves as the Chair of the Advisory Board of the CUNY Institute for State and Local Governance and is a Senior Advisor to the Chancellor for Fiscal Policy.
-From 2010 to 2014, he served as the Senior Vice Chancellor for Budget, Finance and Financial Policy at CUNY, overseeing and managing the finances of CUNY's 23 colleges and professional schools and the University's central administration.
-Mr. Shaw served as a Senior Advisor to the Governor on Metropolitan Transportation Authority ("MTA") finances and fiscal affairs during 2009.
-From 2006 to 2008, he was Executive Vice President for Strategic Planning at Extell Development Company.
+Marc V. Shaw was appointed a Director of the Corporation on May 21, 2007 by then Governor Eliot Spitzer.
+Mr. Shaw is Chair of the Advisory Board and Senior Advisor at the CUNY Institute for State and Local Governance.
+From 2010 to 2014, he was Senior Vice Chancellor for Budget, Finance and Financial Policy at CUNY.
+Mr. Shaw served as a Senior Advisor to the Governor on Metropolitan Transportation Authority ("MTA") finances during 2009.
+From 2006 to 2008, he was the Executive Vice President for Strategic Planning at Extell Development Company.
 From 2002 to 2006, he was the First Deputy Mayor and Deputy Mayor for Operations to Mayor Bloomberg.
-In 1996 Governor Pataki appointed him to serve as the Executive Director and Chief Operating Officer for the MTA.
-Mr. Shaw has served as the Budget Director for the New York City (the "City") Office of Management and Budget, the Commissioner for the New York City Department of Finance and as the Director of Finance for the New York City Council.
-Mr. Shaw also worked for the New York State Senate Finance Committee.
-He has been an adjunct assistant professor of Public Service at the Robert F. Wagner Graduate School of Public Service of New York University and an adjunct professor at the Columbia University School of International and Public Affairs.
-He graduated magna cum laude from the State University College at Buffalo and received his M.A. degree from the State University of New York at Buffalo.
+In 1996, was appointed as the Executive Director and Chief Operating Officer for the MTA.
+Mr. Shaw has served as NYC Budget Director, NYC Finance Commissioner, and Finance Director for the NYC Council.
+Mr. Shaw also worked for the NYS Senate Finance Committee.